 Difficulty: Easy.
-This hike is less than 2 miles in total length and climbs gradually to the highest point of Bar Island, which is 173 feet above sea level, according Google Maps.
+The Bar Island Trail in Acadia National Park is less than 2 miles in total length and climbs gradually to the highest point of Bar Island, which is 173 feet above sea level, according Google Maps.
 The surface of the trail varies greatly, from sand to rocks to forest floor.

 How to get there: The trail starts at the end of Bridge Street in Bar Harbor.
 To get there, drive onto Mount Desert Island on Route 3 (Bar Harbor Road) and after crossing the causeway, veer left at the fork, continuing on Route 3 for 9.8 miles.
 Turn left onto West Street and drive 0.3 miles; turn left onto Bridge Street.
 You can park at the end of Bridge Street.
 The trail starts on the sandbar at the end of Bridge Street, which is 0.1 mile long.
 While parking is permitted on the sandbar, it is not advised, since it is well below the high tide mark.
 Parking is available along the side of West Street and other nearby roads.

 Information: Hiking across the sandbar to Bar Island is a popular adventure for summer visitors to Mount Desert Island.
 However, this little hike has gotten a few people in trouble over the years.

 The sandbar is only exposed for three hours each day, during low tide.
 Unwittingly, many people have hiked across the sandbar and into the woods of the island, only to return to the shore and find the sandbar has disappeared and they are stranded.
 Another mistake people have made is parking their vehicles on the sandbar, then returning hours later to find their car submerged in the ocean.

 Ford Bronco finally removed from Bar Harbor tidal flats after 2 days